JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/auth_jwt/index.md

 I will open the router and import ```get_current_user```.

-I will pass it in all of my apis as a dependency, excluding few.
+I will pass it in all of my apis as a dependency, excluding a few.

 **user/router.py**